 Nowadays, everyone has a smartphone with a good camera, making organizing and managing pictures daunting.
 This is why to save space on phones; external drives are used.
 They are easy to carry, reliable, and don’t need internet connectivity.
-We won’t pay attention when cleaning duplicate photos and managing photos saved on flash drives.
+When cleaning duplicate photos and managing photos saved on flash drives, we won’t pay attention.

 Read the steps carefully and follow the instructions to manage and save photos on your external hard drive.
 If you already use a USB for pictures and are sure there are duplicate photos, try Duplicate Photos Fixer Pro to find & clean identical and similar images.